-I like Obagi Vitamin C Serum 10 for its ease of use, fragrance and how hydrating it felt on my skin (especially now that my skin is drier than ever).
-Obagi C20 is in my Japan Must-Buy list already.
+I like Obagi Vitamin C Serum 10 for its ease of use, fragrance and how hydrating it feels on my skin (especially now that my skin is drier than ever) and I’ve included Obagi C20 in my Japan Must-Buy list.
 Rating: 4/5

 View latest price on: Ebay